LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/reading/mac-install/index.md

 As you install Visual Studio, keep these things in mind:

 1. You will have to assist the installer as needed.
 This may take a while, but stick around.
 You may be asked to enter your password a few times.
-1. To personalize or not?
-This is up to you.
+1. How to personalize your install is up to you.
+Visual Studio may require the following personalizations.

-   1. Microsoft Account: Creating a Microsoft account is optional.
+   1. Microsoft Account: You may be required to sign in with a Microsoft account.
+Creating a Microsoft account is free and it can be used for other Microsoft products.
+For more information on how to connect your Microsoft account to Visual Studio, check out the [documentation](https://learn.microsoft.com/en-us/visualstudio/mac/signing-in?view=vsmac-2022).
    1. Keyboard Shortcuts: The default is Visual Studio for Mac and that is a good starting option.
 You can change this later.

 ## A Tour of Your New IDE